saraozn/tp/docs/DeveloperGuide.md

 The `MatchCustomerCommand` and `MatchPropertyCommand` classes extends the `Command` class.
 They are used to match the details of a customer or property, respectively.
 The command expects exactly one "Index" of the customer or property to be match, otherwise an error message will be displayed.
-When the match command is inputted, the `MatchCustomerCommandParser` or `MatchPropertyCommandParser` classes are used to parse the user input and create the `MatchCustomerCommand` or `MacthPropertyCommand` objects respectively.
+When the match command is inputted, the `MatchCustomerCommandParser` or `MatchPropertyCommandParser` classes are used to parse the user input and create the `MatchCustomerCommand` or `MatchPropertyCommand` objects respectively.
 When these created command objects are executed by the `Logic Manager`, the `MatchCustomerCommand#execute(Model model)` or `MatchProeprtyCommand#execute(Model model)` method is called.
 These methods will match the customer or property in the model, and return a `ComandResult` object.